 If you complete a course or withdraw from a course after the tenth day of classes, you can repeat the course one time.
+Traditional courses cannot be repeated in the same term, exceptions are select independent studies and courses with different topics.

 Students who are requesting a third enrollment should consult their advisor.
 If the advisor approves their request, the advisor will submit a Third Enrollment Registration Permit Request for the student.
 The Registrar Service Center will process approved requests and notify the student and advisor when the student is enrolled.